Marjolein van der Loo is a multidisciplinary researcher from the Netherlands with a passion for ecologies and a social agenda.

 Marjolein connects artists, researchers, and organizations in interdisciplinary collaborations to invite critical reflection and production within a sociopolitical context related to migration and ecology.

-As an artist in residence at ARCUS Project, Ibaraki Japan (2021-2022), curator for Onomatopee (2021-2022), Storytelling Festival Maastricht (2019-2020), Kiasma Student Day (2019), Lunar Calendar (2018), and the self-initiated project PARALLEL (2016-2017), she developed programs and projects that reflect values of community, equity, empathy, and well being in various outputs.
+As associate curator at Onomatopee, artist in residence at ZERO Foundation (2023), ARCUS Project, Ibaraki Japan (2021-2022), Storytelling Festival Maastricht (2019-2020), Kiasma Student Day (2019), Lunar Calendar (2018), and the self-initiated project PARALLEL (2016-2017), she developed programs and projects that reflect values of community, equity, empathy, and well being in various outputs.
 Sharing and collective learning during the process is equally significant as the projects’ final outcome.

 They use a range of methods including workshops, tours, writing, lectures, screenings, exhibitions, studio visits, calendars, performances, publications, dinners, and experimental forms of learning and sharing.